-- k.
+- j.
+When the last page of the wizard displays, click Finish. - k.
 Repeat these steps for each printer you want to add to the pool. - l.
 Close the Printer Ports window.

 - m.
 Disable SNMP for each added printer. - i.
-On the Ports tab, select a printer that you want to add to the pool and click Configure Port. - On the Configure Standard TCP/IP Port Monitor window, make sure that SNMP Status Enabled is not checked. - iii.
+On the Ports tab, select a printer that you want to add to the pool and click Configure Port. - ii.
+On the Configure Standard TCP/IP Port Monitor window, make sure that SNMP Status Enabled is not checked. - iii.
 Click OK to close the Configure Standard TCP/IP Port Monitor window. - iv.
 Select the next printer that you want to add to the pool and repeat steps i through iii. - n.
 Click Apply on the Ports tab after all printers and ports have been added and configured.

-Windows Server versions: Close the Print Server Properties window. - 5.
-Enable printer pooling. - On the Devices and Printers window, right- click the printer icon and select Printer properties. - b.
+Windows Server versions: Close the Print Server Properties window.

+- 5. Enable printer pooling. - a.
+On the Devices and Printers window, right- click the printer icon and select Printer properties. - b.
 Select the Ports tab.
-The list of printer ports displays. - C. Select the Port check box for the printer that you want to represent the pool.
+The list of printer ports displays. - c.
+Select the Port check box for the printer that you want to represent the pool.
 (This is the printer that users select when printing to the pool.) - d.
-Select Enable printer pooling. - e.
+Select Enable printer pooling.

+- e.
 Select the Port check box next to each port that you added and that you want to be part of the printer pool. - f.
 Click Apply to save the settings. - 6.
 Click OK to close the Printer Properties window.